Your Responsibilities as Plan Sponsor &

 - Rehmann Capital Advisory Group serves as the ERISA 3(38) Investment Manager.

-- Alliance Trust Company serves as the Directed Trustee.
+- Alta Trust serves as the Directed Trustee.

 AutoMEP reduces the employer’s liability for monitoring the plan costs.